 Deborah has extensive experience and expertise as a Chief Financial Officer (CFO) for listed companies in a range of industries.

 She was appointed as QR National’s Chief Financial Officer in December 2007 after a career that included 20 years in the mining industry.
 She was CFO of MIM Holdings Limited for six years and is a former CFO of Queensland Cotton.
-Deborah was a Director and Chair of the Audit Committee for CSIRO up until May 2011.

 Mr Charlie Sartain